 Defend Privacy.
 Support EPIC.

 EPIC is on the front lines of the major privacy and civil liberties debates.
-In 2019, EPIC will work to protect democratic institutions, promote algorithmic transparency, and defend the right to privacy.
+In 2020, EPIC has worked to protect democratic institutions, promote algorithmic transparency, and defend the right to privacy.
 We need your support.
 And EPIC is a top-rated non-profit - Charity Navigator (Four Star) and Guidestar (Gold).
 Please donate to EPIC today.

 Subscribe to the EPIC Alert